engrit-illinois/Covidize-LabOU/README.md

+# DEPRECATED
+This script is deprecated.
+Please use the following replacement instead: https://github.com/engrit-illinois/LabCheckProvision-LabOu.

 # Summary
 Takes the OU of a computer lab and adds sub-OUs and links existing GPOs to refactor for standardized remote desktop access, and COVID social distancing protocols.
 Full documentation is at https://wiki.illinois.edu/wiki/display/engritprivate/EWS+remote+access+to+Windows+labs